|Start Reading the Website Out Loud and control Speed and Volume using the player. You can also hover and click to speak any text on the site.|

 The MIR spectral region, roughly spanning 3,000 to 12,000 nm, is rich in organic molecular information which can be analyzed to perform quantitative digital tissue classification, identify and track disease progression and study the tumor microenvironment.
-At the PURE Institute, a research team is using Spero-QTÂ® MIR microscopes to perform fast, label-free, automated tissue classification of cancer tissues.
-By coupling quantitative MIR data with advanced machine learning and AI image analysis, the research group at PURE has demonstrated the ability to automate tissue image analytics and the rendering of differential diagnoses in multiple organ systems.
+At the PURE Institute, a research team, led by Professor Dr. Klaus Gerwert, is using Spero-QTÂ® MIR microscopes to perform fast, label-free, automated tissue classification of cancer tissues.3 By coupling quantitative MIR data with advanced machine learning and AI image analysis, the research group at PURE has demonstrated the ability to automate tissue image analytics and the rendering of differential diagnoses in multiple organ systems.
 To date, the team has analyzed 110 tissue samples from stage-2 colorectal cancer patients and results indicated 100% selectivity and 96% sensitivity compared to classical histopathology.
 The team also compared results from two different Spero-QT machines and found that results were independent of the machine or user, paving the way for its broader implementation of Spero-based digital pathology.Â Larger colon cancer studies and other primary organ studies are underway.

 The Spero-QT microscope is the only commercially-available QCL-based, wide-field MIR digital imaging platform on the market.
 Learn more about the Spero-QT through our on-demand webinars and library of published research.